Why Choose New Zealand Propolis?

 What makes New Zealand propolis so special?

-When it comes to making propolis, the bees here in New Zealand have a lot to work with.
-They can collect a unique and extensive range of natural plant and tree resins to make New Zealand propolis, and science seems to confirm as much.
+When it comes to making propolis, the bees here in New Zealand have not only a diverse but a unique range of material to work with to make New Zealand propolis, and science seems to confirm as much.

 In tests, New Zealand propolis has been found to contain particularly high levels of bioflavonoids and Caffeic Acid Phenethyl Ester (CAPE), a bioactive compound with antimicrobial, antioxidant, anti-inflammatory, and cytotoxic properties.